joinpursuit/AC_4_Web/units/deepdive/lessons/es6_part1/es6_part1.md

 const double = num => num + num;
 ```

-Both `a + b` and `num + num` evaluate to a singule value.
+Both `a + b` and `num + num` evaluate to a single value.
 So in both cases we can omit the curly braces and the `return` keyword.
 In the `getEvens` function, `arr.filter` will return a single value - an array.
 That array will then become the return value of `getEvens`.

 ```js
 const getEvens = arr =>